 Find out more: Are your staff security vetted?

 Encouraging the staff community in a workplace to work together to uphold common practice relating to a more secure workplace.
+A security culture should be part of a robust policy put in place to ensure awareness of potential risks of data breaches, especially with the introduction of the new Data Protection Act 2018.

 Capturing documents digitally using secure and advanced scanning techniques.